pauldewilson/Excel-Sheets-To-One-Column-Txt/README.md

 	<li>The columns within the kept sheets to use and,
 	<li>The index column (which can be in any column, not just A:A) which ultimately will be the primary category (above example, country)
 </ol>

+For some context, one 465kb .xlsx workbook with a single 10,000x row and 6x column sheet takes approximately 10 seconds to process on a mid-spec laptop and will generate a 2.1mb textfile with 189,982 lines.<br>
+This means the output filesize will be approx 4.5x greater and the number of rows will increase by approx 18x.